blue sky thinking

 What is Blue Sky Strategy?

 Blue sky thinking shouldn’t be confused with blue sky strategy, which focuses on identifying uncontested market spaces to achieve competitive advantage.
-While blue sky thinking is a creative process for generating ideas without limitations, blue sky strategy is a structured business approach.
+While blue sky thinking is an openended creative mindset, blue sky strategy is a structured business approach with specific outcomes.

 What is a Blue Sky Idea?